Again, The Snake Bridegroom: Bulgaria

 A similar narrative is attested in the Bulgarian tale corpus, under tale type 425A, "Царската дъщеря, омъжена за змия (змей)" or "Die mit einer Schlange (Drachen) verheiratete Königstochter" ("The King's Daughter who married a snake/dragon").
 In the Bulgarian tale type, the snake son is either found by a childless old couple or is born to one; he marries a princess and she breaks his trust; after his disappearance, the princess - pregnant - goes after him, and eventually finds the mother of the Sun, the mother of the Wind and the mother of the Moon, who gift her golden objects she uses to buy the right for a night with her husband.
 At the end of the tale, the heroine gives birth to her child.

-In a Bulgarian tale collected by folklorist Mikhail Arnaudov from Elensko with the title "Мома омъжена за крилатъ змей" ("The Maiden married to a Winged Dragon"), a couple prays to God to have a son, and He sends them a snake as their son.
+In a Bulgarian tale collected by folklorist Mikhail Arnaudov from Elensko with the title "Мома омъжена за крилатъ змей" ("The Maiden married a Winged Dragon"), a couple prays to God to have a son, and He sends them a snake as their son.
 Some time later, the snake marries a human girl.
 One day, the snake's mother asks her daughter-in-law about the snake.
 The girl answers at first that she cannot tell, but, after some insistence, she reveals he is a dragon during the day and man by night.
 The snake's mother suggests her daughter-in-law burns the snakeskin.
 The girl follows through with the suggestion, but the snake (now human) curses his wife to search for him for nine years, through nine kingdoms, with an iron staff and iron rings around her belly, and not to give birth until he touches her belly, then disappears.
 The girl, pregnant, begins her long quest.
 After three years, she reaches the house of the Mother of the Wind.
 After the Wind comes, he does not know about her husband, and his mother gives the human girl three apples and three magic flowers (one to sate her hunger, one to help her cross the water, and one to make her invisible).
 Next, she reaches the house of the Mother of the Moon.
 The moon also does not know of his location, but his mother gives her a golden hurka (wikt:bg:хурка) (a type of rod for spinning).
 Lastly, the girl reaches the house of the Mother of the Sun.
 The Sun does know where the winged dragon is: he is now married to a princess in the kingdom.
 Before she departs, the Mother of the Sun gives her a golden hen with chicks, and advises her to use the golden gifts she gained to bribe the princess for three nights with her husband, each gift for each night.
 The human girl gives the princess the gifts and manages to wake her husband on the third night.
 The now human winged dragon touches his first wife and she gives birth to a son, then they depart back home.